Testing emergent gravity with mass densities of galaxy clusters: Data

 where $n_0$ is the central density, the rest of the parameters are free parameters and in order to infer the baryon matter profile the following relation is used \citep{Schellenberger:2017wdw}

-We transform the beta profiles into Einasto profiles in the identical manner as the NFW profiles what was described in the previous subsection.
-The Einasto profile recreates the beta profile with a high precision in the region from around the core until $R_{200}$ (see fig. \ref{Ein_beta}).
+We transform the beta profiles into Einasto profiles in the identical manner as the NFW profiles (see subsection \ref{weak_lensing_data}).
+The Einasto profile recreates the beta profile with a high precision in the region from around the core until $R_{200}$ (see Fig. \ref{Ein_beta}).
 While we chose to transfer beta to the Einasto profile in the region up to $R_{200}$, we could do this procedure with almost identical accuracy in the region up to $2R_{200}$.

 We note that like for the case of the weak lensing profiles, the shapes of the baryon profiles are systematics limited.
-In equation \ref{beta_profile}, the parameter $\epsilon$ governs the shape of the baryon profile in the outskirts.
-Large values indicate steeper slopes. \citet{Vikhlinin:2005mp} applies an upper limit of $\epsilon=5$ and his original sample has a $\langle \epsilon \rangle = 3.24$.
-On the other hand, the fits to our subset of the cluster data by equation \ref{beta_profile} have significantly shallower slopes at $\langle \epsilon \rangle = 1.69$.
+In Eq. (\ref{beta_profile}), the parameter $\epsilon$ governs the shape of the baryon profile in the outskirts.
+Large values indicate steeper slopes. \citet{Vikhlinin:2005mp} applies an upper limit of $\epsilon=5$ and his original sample has $\langle \epsilon \rangle = 3.24$.
+On the other hand, the fits to our subset of the cluster data by Eq. (\ref{beta_profile}) have significantly shallower slopes at $\langle \epsilon \rangle = 1.69$.
 Uncertainties on $\epsilon$ are not available, and so like concentration in weak lensing NFW fits, we explore systematic errors in this parameter later on.

-\subsection{Dark Matter profiles}
+\subsection{Dark matter profiles}